← Back to OneHuman

 Every published change is verified by me personally.
 I review the source, confirm the effective date, and determine whether it's a permanent change or a limited-time promotion.
 Nothing goes live without my sign-off.

-If I get something wrong, the correction is appended to the changelog with the original claim visible and a note explaining what changed.
+If I get something wrong, the correction is appended to the Record with the original claim visible and a note explaining what changed.
 Nothing is silently edited.

 Refresh Cadence